Erik Yudin

 Erik Grigorevich Yudin (1930 – 15 January 1976) was a Russian philosopher and cybernetician.

 In 1956, Yudin, publicly denounced the Russian invasion of Hungary.
-His employment was termination, he was expelled from the Communist Party, and then arrested by the KGB and imprisoned.
+His employment was terminated, he was expelled from the Communist Party, and then arrested by the KGB and imprisoned.
 In March 1960, he was released from prison after numerous petitions from his parents.
 He then started to attended seminars of the Moscow Methodological Group run by Georgy Shchedrovitsky.